 The CAVA qualification is a requirement by most awarding bodies such as City & Guilds or VTCT as this will enable you to assess both the practical side of the industry as well as the theory.
-In my opinion, this is one of the most valuable and portable qualifications that you can have within the hair and beauty industry as it will enable you to assess in a workplace or in a college environment, it is generally also a requirement to have alongside the teaching and quality assuring qualifications for most teaching positions/awarding bodies.
+In my opinion, this Assessor CAVA is one of the most valuable and portable qualifications that you can have within the hair and beauty industry as it will enable you to assess in a workplace or in a college environment, it is generally also a requirement to have alongside the teaching and quality assuring qualifications for most teaching positions/awarding bodies.

-CET - Level 4 Certificate in Education & Training (previously known as Certificate in Teaching in the Lifelong Learning Sector or CTTLS).
+CET - Level 4 Certificate in Education & Training (CTLLS) in Hair & Beauty Trainer Training

-DET - Level 5 Diploma in Education & Training (previously known as Diploma in Teaching in the Lifelong Learning Sector or DTTLS).
+DET - Level 5 Diploma in Education & Training (DTLLS) in Hair & Beauty Trainer Training

-The DET is Level 5 in this group of teaching awards and is equivalent to a Degree-level Qualification.
+The level 5 DET in this group of teaching awards is equivalent to a Degree-level Qualification.
 This level qualification enables you to teach up to Level 5 in your specialist area as well as to become eligible to apply for QTLS status.
 It will enable you to teach across a wide range of FE, HE institutions, colleges and training providers, and is again a requirement of most OFQUAL awarding bodies when teaching in this industry.
 Once again you do not need to have any previous teaching requirements for this qualification however you will need to be in a teaching position (preferably a 16+ teaching provider) and will be required to do a minimum of 100 hours of teaching practice, 8 hours of which must be observed.
-As with the CET, it consists of a number of mandatory and optional units, which we will discuss in more detail in a future post.
+As with the level 4 CET, it consists of a number of mandatory and optional units, which we will discuss in more detail in a future post.

 Alongside these teaching qualifications also sits the suite of quality assuring qualifications.
 These will enable you to internally verify the work of assessors within your workplace and run in a similar vein to the assessing qualifications in the sense that they are a number of awards that are of worth separately or more so together.